userx007/uRustBook/docs/MainTopics/33_Declarative_Macros.md

 # Declarative Macros in Rust (macro_rules!)

-I'll create a comprehensive guide covering all aspects of declarative macros with practical examples.I've created a comprehensive guide to Rust's declarative macros.
-Here's an overview of the key concepts:

 ## **What are Declarative Macros?**

 Declarative macros (`macro_rules!`) are code generators that work by pattern matching.
 They let you write code that writes code, reducing repetition and creating domain-specific syntax.